 blob 6 is

 merely a header consisting of the object type and its length in bytes; it

 simplifies internal bookkeeping.

 Thus I could easily predict what you would see.
 The file’s name is irrelevant: only the data inside is used to construct the blob object.

 You may be wondering what happens to identical files.
-Try
+Try adding copies of